What is genital psoriasis?

 - Use soft, absorbent toilet paper.

 - Minimize friction by wearing cotton underwear.
-Boxer shorts will probably feel better than briefs.
+Boxers will probably feel better than briefs.
 Avoid wearing tight thongs.

 - Choose loose-fitting, breathable clothing.